1. Do we get to hunt all day?

 13. Do you have a minimum / maximum number of hunters that is required to book a hunt?

 * Yes.
-We have a minimum of four hunters to book a hunt and a maximum of eight.
+We have a minimum of four hunters to book a hunt and a maximum of eight. however, we can accommodate more if needed.
 Special considerations can be discussed if needed to accommodate a group larger than eight.